 What is the proof of online course completion?

-Once you pass the Transport Canada Boating Safety Test and pay for the Canadian Pleasure Craft Operator Card, you will be able to immediately print out the Temporary Pleasure Craft Operator Card.
+Once you pass the Transport Canada Boating Safety Test and pay for the Pleasure Craft Operator Card, you will be able to immediately print out the Temporary Pleasure Craft Operator Card.
 This is your proof of online course completion.
 You can print the Temporary Pleasure Craft Operator Card right then, and/or request that a PDF be emailed to you.